Plan to Sell Your House Yourself? Six Eye-Opening FSBO Facts to Know First

 The right real estate agent matters

 Selling a house yourself isn’t the norm and it certainly comes with challenges.
-The research shows that unless you’re facilitating a sale where you already know the buyer, you’re much better off hiring a real estate agent who can do your property — and price — justice.
+The research shows that unless you’re facilitating a sale where you already know the buyer, you’re much better off hiring a real estate agent who can truly represent your property and get you the best price.

 That said, not all real estate agents are created equal.
 HomeLight data shows that the top 5% agents across the United States on average sell homes for as much as 10% more than the average real estate agent.
 If you need help finding someone you can trust to deliver a satisfying sale, we’re here to help you get started.